 The preparation, conduct, and administration of a research grant, contract, cooperative agreement, or other sponsored project is the sole responsibility of a principal investigator.
-He is responsible for developing project research designs.
-He plans, oversees, and participates in fieldwork and analysis and compiles various reports.
-Additionally, he keeps himself updated on the regulations surrounding his research, the additional requirements set by the funding agency, study sponsor, and relevant regulatory authorities.
-Lastly, he prepares costs estimates and budgets.
+He/She is responsible for developing project research designs.
+He/She plans, oversees, and participates in fieldwork and analysis and compiles various reports.
+Additionally, he/she keeps himself updated on the regulations surrounding his/her research, the additional requirements set by the funding agency, study sponsor, and relevant regulatory authorities.
+Lastly, he/she prepares costs estimates and budgets.
 The private investigator may consult with review agencies, tribal representatives, and other interested parties.

 To become a private investigator, you need to be holding a master's degree or Ph.D. in anthropology or a related field.
 You must have at least ten years of fieldwork and analytical experience.
 You must be familiar with relevant regulations and laws.
 Private investigators earn a whooping sum of $106,052.
 Their salary varies from $63,000 to $180,000.